improvframework/service-provisioning/README.md

 ```
 We can think of this class or layer as a **ServiceLoader** in that its job is to "load" the services into the running application.

 The benefit to this approach is that the action of loading of services becomes testable, and encapsulates the details about _how_ the loading is happening.
-Whether it's actually just reading in the same huge `container.php` file, or leveraging all several other various files under the hood, it's hidden away and the loading becomes more reusable as a result.
-Instead of reading a file, it may even call on another layer of classes to define services, as seen next.
+Whether it's actually just reading in the same huge `container.php` file, or leveraging several other files under the hood, it's hidden away and the loading becomes more reusable as a result.
+Instead of reading in files, it may even call on another layer of classes to define services (seen next).
 Further, the swapping or mixing of loading strategies becomes possible, without affecting the consuming application.

 #### ServiceProviders ####